Harish2930/house-of-art/README.md

 # House of Art

 Welcome to the House of Art!
 This project is a dynamic and visually stunning web application created using Next.js and Accernity UI.
-It showcases various artworks, providing an interactive and immersive experience for art enthusiasts.
+It showcases varioius music courses, providing an interactive and immersive experience for music enthusiasts.

 ## Table of Contents
 - [Introduction](#introduction)